dtedt/dtedt.github.io/README.md

 # DTEDT.COM

 This is my personal website.
-It contains game demos, writing samples and other personal projects.
+It contains my portfolios for game design, project management and other disciplines.
 It is my first web development project.